 Higher Heights is at an exciting moment in its trajectory.
 With Black women’s political power growing—and increasingly recognized for the force it is—Higher Heights is beginning a journey to significantly expand its team.

 Higher Heights seeks a highly skilled development professional to join a dynamic and growing team as its first Vice President, Institutional Development (VP).
-Reporting to the President & CEO (CEO) and serving as a member of Higher Heights’ senior leadership team, the VP will lead and direct a comprehensive fundraising program focused on high-net-worth individuals and institutional giving, as well as rapidly growing and strengthening the membership program and member engagement.
+Reporting to the Chief of Staff, working in close collaboration with the President & CEO, and serving as a member of Higher Heights’ Executive Team, the VP will lead and direct a comprehensive fundraising program focused on high-net-worth individuals and institutional giving, as well as rapidly growing and strengthening the membership program and member engagement.

 Working closely with the CEO, Higher Heights’ Board of Directors, colleagues on the senior leadership team, and key stakeholders, the VP will be responsible for growing, retaining, and strengthening the membership and membership experience as well as fully integrating and maximizing fundraising efforts throughout the organization.
 The VP will build Higher Heights’ Institutional Development function from the ground up, including recruiting, coaching, and leading a Development Director and Membership Director.

 - Serve as an external face of the organization to help build new partnerships, develop transformational opportunities, maintain healthy relationships, and build visibility of Higher Heights.

 - Collaborate with senior leadership to develop an annual budget and conduct ongoing monitoring and analysis of financial performance.

 - Create a shared vision, sense of ownership and accountability with Institutional Development staff, pairing thoughtful and intentional development with a commitment to professional growth for team members at all levels.